esumit/DeviceMonitoring/README.md

 # DeviceMonitoring
+DeviceMonitoring is a conceptual full stack web application which audits running processes in a computing device (e.g. ubuntu desktop, android device, mac machine).

+It has been divided in three parts :

+1. DeviceMonitor - Presentation part, UI have html,css, js code

-DeviceMonitor (A Full Stack Application) audits running applications in a device (e.g. ubuntu desktop, android device, mac machine) with the help of DeviceManager who manage devices.
-DeviceManager get the audit information from the DeviceDaemon(running inside the device, responsible to collect the running application information in a specified time interval).
-If Device-Monitor finds any suspicious activity on that device, then it alerts to the authorized user of that device.
+2. DeviceDaemon -  An auditorrunning in a device.
+It responsible to collect the processes information in a specified time interval

+3. DeviceManager - It fetches audit information from the DeviceDaemon.
+If Device-Monitor finds any suspicious activity on that device, then it alerts the red flag on the UI

+4. DB - Mongo DB used to store the persistance

 ![alt tag](http://media.hiringlibrary.com.s3.amazonaws.com/wp-content/uploads/17045321/How-DeviceMonitor-Works.png)